 Research and innovation in fintech in the power industry operations and technologies sector has declined in the last year.

-Figures for patent grants related to fintech followed a similar pattern to filings – shrinking from 18 in the three months ending July 2021 to 15 in the same period in 2022.
+Figures for patent grants related to fintech followed a different pattern to filings – growing from 19 in the three months ending May 2021 to 24 in the same period in 2022.

-Siemens AG was the top fintech innovator in the power industry operations and technologies sector in the latest quarter.
-The company, which has its headquarters in Germany, filed 10 fintech related patents in the three months ending July.
-That was down from 21 over the same period in 2021.
+Siemens was the top fintech innovator in the power industry operations and technologies sector in the latest quarter.
+The company, which has its headquarters in Germany, filed 17 fintech-related patents in the three months ending May.
+That was down from 30 over the same period in 2021.

 E.ON has recently ramped up R&D in fintech.
 It saw growth of 100% in related patent applications in the three months ending May compared to the same period in 2021 – the highest percentage growth out of all companies tracked, with more than 10 quarterly patents in the power industry operations and technologies sector.